 NASBA and the AICPA offer an online tool to help inform and promote mobility.
 This tool is designed to provide helpful information on the state of mobility laws across the 55 U.S. states and jurisdictions.
 Quickly determine your licensing and registration requirements within just a few clicks.

-Effective July 1, 2009, the Nevada State Board of Accountancy will allow out of state licensed individuals and/or firms whose principal place of business is outside of Nevada, to enter the state to perform work under the Practice Privilege (Mobility) provisions.
+The Nevada State Board of Accountancy will allow out of state licensed individuals and/or firms whose principal place of business is outside of Nevada, to enter the state to perform work under the Practice Privilege (Mobility) provisions.